zoren/swift-compiler-crashes/README.md

 Project swift-compiler-crashes
 ==============================

 This repo collects known test cases crashing the Swift compiler.
-All tests cases in the `crashes/` and `crashes-fuzzing/` directories are known to generate a compiler crash under the latest Xcode beta (if not, please report!).
+All tests cases in the `crashes/`, `crashes-memory-corruption/` and `crashes-fuzzing/` directories are known to generate a compiler crash under the current Swift compiler compiled from the master branch (if not, please report!).

 Help us towards a rock solid Swift compiler by contributing any compiler crashes you may encounter.